angband/angband/docs/hacking/debug.rst

   Generates several levels to collect statistics about how often all down staircases are inaccessible to the player and about how often a level has non-vault areas that are inaccessible to the player.
 The results are written to the message window.
+Also collects general statistics about the generated levels and writes them to a file.

 Collect pit stats ``P``
   Generates several pits of the room type you specify (pit, nest, or